Volodymyr-M/docs/_tabs/tasks.md

 To set lag or lead time, use **Edit** button in **Predecessors** tab in **Task Properties** dialog to set such time between the task that is being edited and its predecessor in the list.

-> Note that lags can be set in hours, days, weeks, months or as a fraction of the predecessors task's duration (for example, 50%).
+> Note that lags can be set in hours, days, weeks, months or as a fraction of the predecessor task's duration (for example, 50%).
 {: .prompt-info }

 ## Circular dependencies